Aharon Leib Shteinman: Rabbinic career

+Despite publicly supporting life-long Torah study and discouraging education that focused on secular learning, Shteinman's private positions were perceived as more nuanced and accommodating.
+This made him a target of criticism from both right-wing elements of the Haredi world, as well as reformists.
+He supported the idea of Charedim who are not learning and eligible to be drafted into the IDF being drafted to the Netzah Yehuda Battalion, a religious section of the Israel Defense Forces.
+Rabbi Shteinman is widely cited as ruling, that bochurim who are not fit for full-time Torah study will benefit from being in Netzah Yehuda.

 Political career

 When Elazar Shach, the founder of the Haredi Degel HaTorah political party, would be consulted for advice, he would sometimes refer people to Shteinman.
 Shteinman was a leader of Degel HaTorah, and exerted much political power in the United Torah Judaism political coalition.
 He was close with Yaakov Aryeh Alter (the Gerrer Rebbe), a major supporter of Agudat Yisrael.

-Shteinman told the Degel HaTorah Knesset members that their main purpose for participating in the Knesset was to protect the status of yeshiva bochurim from being drafted into the army, and that not a single bochur should be conscripted.

-In March 2014, Shteinman organized a mass protest against Yair Lapid's drafting of a law that would force all Torah students to enlist except for 1,800 "exceptional" students.
-Shteinman was found by his grandchildren to be crying and reciting Tehillim (Psalms) to annul the decree.
-Although the draft law passed, it was eventually annulled when the government coalition dissolved a few months later.

 Travels abroad

 When he was in his nineties, Shteinman undertook to visit and strengthen key Haredi and other religious Jewish communities outside of Israel.
 In 2005, he visited a number of cities in North America with significant Haredi populations or institutions, including Brooklyn, Lakewood, New York City, and Passaic.
 He met with many American Haredi rabbis, including Aharon Schechter of Yeshiva Rabbi Chaim Berlin.
-In 2006, He traveled to the Jewish community of Los Angeles on Lag Ba'omer, where over 5,000 individuals attended the gathering.
+In 2006, he traveled to the Jewish community of Los Angeles on Lag Ba'omer, where over 5,000 individuals attended the gathering.
 He planned to travel together with Yaakov Aryeh Alter (the Gerrer Rebbe) to Montreal in May 2006, but they delayed their trip to avoid protests from the Neturei Karta.
 After visiting Montreal, the rabbis parted ways.
 The Gerrer Rebbe continued to New York, and then returned to Jerusalem, while Shteinman went on to visit the Jewish communities in several South American cities, including Mexico City and Buenos Aires.

 In May 2007, Shteinman visited France, followed by England, where he addressed large gatherings in Manchester and Gateshead.
 In June 2010, Shteinman visited the Jewish communities of Odessa, Berlin, and Gibraltar.
 In 2012, he traveled to Paris to deliver talks to the French Jewish community.